OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Beginners Guide to OpenMx
 =========================

-This document is a basic introduction to the OpenMx library.
+This document is a basic introduction to OpenMx.
 It assumes that the reader has installed the R statistical programming language [http://www.r-project.org/] and the OpenMx library for R [http://openmx.psyc.virginia.edu].
 Detailed introductions to R can be found on the internet.
 We recommend [http://faculty.washington.edu/tlumley/Rcourse] for a short course but Google search for 'introduction to R' provides many options.

 The OpenMx scripts for the examples in this guide are available in the following files:

 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/OneFactorPathDemo.R
 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/OneFactorMatrixDemo.R
 * http://www.vipbg.vcu.edu/OpenMx/html/NewBeginnersGuide.R

 .. _BasicIntroduction: